Toriality/DYOM-Visuals/README.md

 - This mod only works with the latest version of DYOM, which currently is 8.1
 - This mod does not breaks compatibility of your missions.
 The end user doesn't need to have this mod in order to be able to play your missions
+- It is recommended to have [Essentials pack](https://www.mixmods.com.br/2019/06/sa-essentials-pack/) for a more productive workspace while fine-tuning and testing shaders

 ## Documentation